beebooplena/concert-booking/README.md

 # The Music Gallery Booking Site
 This is the webpage I created for the fourth milestone project(Fullstack frameworks with django)at code institute, diploma in Software Development.
 I wanted to make a music concert booking system.
 The inspiration for this, is that music is one of my big hobbies.
 It is also a mobile responsive website.
 You can visit the website here:-----
-The website has a landing page, booking page, edit and delete booking page and an about page with a CRUD(create, read, update and delete) focus for the user.
+The website has a landing page, booking page, edit and delete booking page and an about booking page.
+The booking page has a CRUD(create, read, update and delete) focus for the user.